london-web-developer/groupAndSelectChecks/README.md

 ### Select / deselect a range of checkboxes - jQuery Plugin.

-A lot of applications (email apps spring to mind) allow you to select a checkbox then whilst holding down the ctrl key and selecting another checkbox you will select all between the two and including the two you selected.
+A lot of applications (email apps spring to mind) allow you to select a checkbox then whilst holding down a key and selecting another checkbox you will select all between the two and including the two you selected.

 This simple plugin enables that feature for your online app.